Introducing the Future Fund

 We invite individuals and institutional partners to join us in building this next phase of civic infrastructure in Hungary.

-We are pleased to share that 50% of the 2025 target has already been contributed, giving us a strong start—but we need your support to ensure this effort reaches its full potential.
+We are pleased to share that 50% of the 2026 target has already been contributed—but we need your support to ensure this effort reaches its full potential.

 Let’s build this future together.
 Will you join us?